asjad99/asjad99/README.md

 -----------

-Programming is the art of Function, Form, Logic, and Balance.
+*Programming is the art of Function, Form, Logic, and Balance.
 Utility of the working program provides Function.
 Organization and good abstraction creates Form.
 The correctness is established with Logic.

-Limitations and tradeoffs require harmonious Balance.
+Limitations and tradeoffs require harmonious Balance.*- Jeremy Kun

-- Jeremy Kun